 Internal controls are the security measures used to protect any and all data stored within the system.
 They protect sensitive information from hackers, viruses, and anything else that could compromise the integrity of the AIS.

 This is an especially important part of any accounting information system, because any given AIS may contain more than just company financial information.
-It can also hold identification details for both employees and customers, like social security numbers, credit cards, and other sensitive data that could be used to facilitate fraud or identity theft.
+It can also hold identification details for both employees and customers, like an application, social security numbers, credit cards, house title, and other sensitive data that could be used to facilitate fraud or identity theft.

 Because of the incredibly sensitive nature of the information handled by an AIS, reliability is of the utmost importance in maintaining an effective system.
 The American Institute of Certified Public Accountants (AICPA) has identified the five main factors that make an information system reliable.

 An AIS should only be accessible to and controlled by those who have permission to view the information.
-There should be no wiggle room, and the database should be tightly protected against hackers, viruses, and malware.
+There should be no wiggle room and it should be 100 percent protected against hackers, viruses, and malware.

-Accounting information systems can hold incredibly sensitive information of both a personal and financial nature.
+Accounting information systems can hold incredibly sensitive information.
 This determines whether a system passes muster in preventing any and all unwanted information from leaking out.

 A system should make sure all T’s are crossed and I’s dotted in the way it processes information.
 In order to be truly reliable, businesses should be confident that no information is being left out or misidentified.

 The system should be available to those who have permission to access the information it holds.
 It should be able to meet its functional and legal obligations and should be able to seamlessly provide information when needed.

 Any student who is interested in pursuing a career related to accounting information systems can start with an academic degree such as an undergraduate, master’s, or doctoral degree in accounting, economics, or a similar field.